 The third study was written by Cristofer S. Price and coauthors (including William Thompson) and published in Pediatrics in 2010.
 They compared 256 children exposed to thimerosal who had autism with 752 children exposed to thimerosal who did not have autism.
 So once again their study population was too small to be able to detect rare cases of autism caused by thimerosal-containing vaccines.
 They found that thimerosal exposures were similar between the two groups, but they did not compare autism rates between thimerosal-exposed children and children who received no exposure from vaccines.
 Once again, they did separate analyses for prenatal and postnatal exposures rather than considering total cumulative exposure.
 Once again, rather than considering the possibility of genetic or environmental susceptibility to vaccine injury manifesting as symptoms of autism, the authors excluded children with medical conditions known to be associated with an increased risk of autism.
 Once again, they acknowledged the inherent weakness of observational studies, including the risk of selection bias, and explicitly stated that no observational study “can definitively establish or disprove the hypothesis that thimerosal exposure increases the risk of ASDs [autism spectrum disorders].”
+(Emphasis added.)
 To do that, they observed, would require “a large-scale prospective randomized trial”, which, they opined, was “not ethically feasible”.

 That admission, of course, does not stop the CDC from falsely citing this study as proof that vaccines do not cause autism.